DaleMargel/Web-Survey/Platform/Language.md

 What version of javascript/typescript to use?
 This is really a question of how much pain you wish to accept to support older browsers such as IE.

 Javascript versions are confusing.
-The verions here are based on this [link](https://codeburst.io/javascript-wtf-is-es6-es8-es-2017-ecmascript-dca859e4821c) and on this [link](http://2ality.com/2018/02/ecmascript-2019.html) which has a lot of good information plus some good **electronic books on JavaScript**.
+The versions here are based on this [link](https://codeburst.io/javascript-wtf-is-es6-es8-es-2017-ecmascript-dca859e4821c) and on this [link](http://2ality.com/2018/02/ecmascript-2019.html) which has a lot of good information plus some good **electronic books on JavaScript**.

 Information current as of 2020.07.24